Slavery in contemporary Africa: Sex trade

 While institutional slavery has been banned worldwide, there are numerous reports of female sex slaves in areas without an effective government control, such as Sudan and Liberia, Sierra Leone, northern Uganda, Congo, Niger and Mauritania.
 In Ghana, Togo, and Benin, a form of (forced) religious prostitution known as trokosi ("ritual servitude") forcibly keeps thousands of girls and women in traditional shrines as "wives of the gods", where priests perform the sexual function in place of the gods.

 Forced labour

-Forced labor, which –strictly speaking– can be different from slavery, is defined as any work or services which people are forced to do against their will under the threat of some form of punishment.
-In the Democratic Republic of the Congo, the indigenous people are usually victims of their Bantu neighbors, who have replaced the positions once held by Arabs and Europeans.
+Forced labor, which can be different from slavery, is defined as any work or services which people are forced to do against their will under the threat of some form of punishment.
+In the Democratic Republic of the Congo, the Pygmy peoples are usually victims of their Bantu neighbors, who have replaced the positions once held by Arabs and Europeans.

 Child slave trade

 The trading of children has been reported in modern Nigeria and Benin.
 The children are kidnapped or purchased for $20–70 each by slavers in poorer states, such as Benin and Togo, and sold into slavery in sex dens or as unpaid domestic servants for $350 each in wealthier oil-rich states, such as Nigeria and Gabon.

 In April 2014, Boko Haram kidnapped 276 female students from Chibok, Borno.
 More than 50 of them soon escaped, but the remainder have not been released.
 Instead, the leader of Boko Haram, Abubakar Shekau, who has a reward of $7 million offered by the United States Department of State since June 2013 for information leading to his capture, announced his intention of selling them into slavery.